-The Apache Trail was constructed in the 1930s to support the development of dams along the Salt River.
-If you enjoy driving, Apache Trail is a fun trip.
-If you don't like to drive, don't do it.
+The Apache Trail was built in the 1930s to support the development of dams along the Salt River.
 Most of the roads have a maximum speed limit of 15 mph.
-Little known tidbit: test drivers from General Motors Proving Grounds used to use the Apache Trail to test tires and vehicle maneuverability.
+Little-known tidbit: Test drivers from General Motors Proving Grounds used to use the Apache Trail to test tires and vehicle maneuverability.

 07 of 10

-At milepost 222 there is a parking lot with scenic views, walking paths, and rest rooms.
+At milepost 222 you'll find a parking lot with scenic views, walking paths, and restrooms.
 This is the point at which Fish Creek Hill begins, the most difficult part of the Apache Trail.
 From this point, you'll drive down 1,500 feet in elevation in a very short distance.

 08 of 10

 When is the best time to go?
 Springtime is beautiful, especially if wildflowers are in bloom.
-When it starts to get hot, this can be a nice day trip, if your car's air-conditioning is working well.
+When it starts to get hot, this can be a nice day trip.
 Your stops to get out of the car will just be shorter.
 The down side to taking this scenic drive in the summer is lake traffic, camping traffic, and the possibility of breaking down in the Arizona heat.
-As I said before, make sure you have plenty of water with you.

-It may seem a little late to mention this, but your car should be in good working order before taking this trip.
+It goes without saying that your car should be in good working order before taking this trip.
 This is not an area in which you want to break down.
 There are also restrictions on size and weight of vehicles on the Apache Trail.
 It is not recommended for RVs.Continue to 9 of 10 below.

 09 of 10